venkatesh87/asianfusion.online/APP-JSON.md

       //
       "iamInstanceProfile": "",

-      // The name of the EC2 key to SSH into ElastiBeanstalk "ec2KeyName": "",
+      // The name of the EC2 key to SSH into ElasticBeanstalk
+      // Generally you won't need SSH access for QA and Master branches,
+      // but there is a chance you need it for dev for debugging purpose.
+      "ec2KeyName": "",

       // The path of the key file (.pem file)